 You could also use the Wall Lake Trailhead, but the route is slightly longer.

 From Trappers Lake, you can also use the Little Trappers Lake Trail past Little Trappers Lake and then east to the ridge.
-This route is longer, but it worked well for us since we wanted to climb "Surprise Peak" along the way.
+This route is longer, but it worked well for us since we wanted to climb "Surprise Peak"

 From Stillwater Reservoir, a fairly popular trail, the Bear River Trail intersects the ridge north of Island Lakes Peak North.
 From there, you can head south towards the summit.
 This route is about 15 miles round trip and can be done in one very long day, or two shorter days.

 Red TapeBasic Rules

 • Entering or being in the area with more than 15 people per group, and a maximum combination of 25 people and pack or saddle animals in any one group is prohibited.

 • There is no permit system in place in the Flat Tops Wilderness but we do ask that visitors sign in on provided trailhead registration forms.

 • Camping within one hundred feet of any lake, stream or trail, or any “No Camping” or “Wilderness Restoration Site” sign or within ¼ mile of Trappers, Hooper, Keener or Smith Lakes is prohibited.